h0mbre/Learning-C/Assignment-26/README.md

 For this syscall, read the description of the syscall here: https://www.geeksforgeeks.org/accept-system-call/.
 For this excercise, we can go ahead and use `NULL` as the value for the 2nd and 3rd arguments. **Pay close attention to the return value of this call.
 This value will be used in subsequent syscalls.**

 ### Dup2()
 This syscall itself isn't tricky, but its implementation in our program is.
-What duplicate does is take an old file descriptor (returned from our `accept()` syscall, and duplicates it to stdin, stdout, and stderr.
+What duplicate does is take an old file descriptor (returned from our `accept()` syscall), and duplicates it to stdin, stdout, and stderr.
 These three file descriptors have values of `0`, `1`, and `2` respectively, which we learned in our last assignment.
 Use `dup2()` three times to copy the old file descriptor to these three new ones.
 (Extra credit: implement a for loop.)

 ### Execve()
 This is our last syscall.
 We want to use this syscall to execute `/bin/sh` so that our client can have a shell!
 This syscall can be called with the name of the program you want executed and then two `NULL` arguments for this program.